Siggg/TerraCommuni/content/post/howto.en.md

 -   the assistant's identifier (phone number or email address) so that it can be counted;

--   the longitude and latitude of the ceremony location (with at least 4 digits after the decimal point);
+-   the longitude and latitude of the ceremony location (with at least 4 digits after the decimal point); this information is displayed by your smartphone in the [Add new ceremony](/page/ceremony_new) form if you are physically at the location of the ceremony ; if you are not there yet, you can look for that place on [OpenStreetMap](https://www.osm.org/) or Google Maps to get its exact latitude and longitude.

 -   the date of the ceremony (but not yet the exact time).